jcbwlkr/jcbwlkr.github.io/static/resume/resume.md

 Custom software development and consulting services.

-* Various custom projects with Symfony 2, Ruby on Rails, and Node.js
+Various custom projects with Symfony 2, Ruby on Rails, and Node.js.
-* Maintained and extended a complicated proprietary commission tracking system
+Maintained and extended a complicated proprietary commission tracking system.
-* Developed an e-commerce business based on OpenCart
+Developed an e-commerce business based on OpenCart.
-* Provided security and best practices advice for various clients
+Provided security and best practices advice for various clients.
-* Provided software development advice to aircraft parts finishing company
+Provided software development advice to aircraft parts finishing company.

 ## [TimeIPS, Inc](http://timeips.com)
 **Lead Developer (November 2013 - February 2015)**
 **Application Developer (October 2010 - November 2013)**
 *5445 E 85TH ST N, Valley Center, KS 67147 Phone: 877-864-3256*

-* Managed a team of 4 developers
+* Managed a team of 4 developers.
-* Introduced Test Driven Development with PHPUnit
+* Introduced Test Driven Development with PHPUnit.
-* Implemented Continuous Integration with Jenkins
+* Implemented Continuous Integration with Jenkins.
-* Started code reviews via Phabricator
+* Started code reviews via Phabricator.
-* Lead the development of a REST API
+* Lead the development of a REST API.
-* Updated legacy code to use the Doctrine 2 ORM
+* Updated legacy code to use the Doctrine 2 ORM.
-* Implemented a Zero Defect policy
+* Implemented a Zero Defect policy.
-* Developed a system for managing our farm of QEMU virtual machines
+* Developed a system for managing our farm of QEMU virtual machines.
-* Revamped our build process making heavy use of Composer, Gulp, and Bower
+* Revamped our build process making heavy use of Composer, Gulp, and Bower.

 ## [Kansas Life, Insurance Agency Inc](http://kslifeinc.com/)
 **Information Technology Specialist (November 2009 - October 2010)**